Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 2. Mount Kosciuszko Summit Walk (18.5km return)

-The shortest is 13 km long, and the most challenging one is a 22 km circuit walk.
+The shortest is 13 km long, and the most challenging is a 22 km circuit walk.
 All three walking tracks intersect at Rawson Pass, close to the summit of Mount Kosciuszko, so combining sections of the walks is an option.

 There is, in fact, a fourth walking track to the peak of Mt Kosciuszko.
 The very steep 15 km long Hannel’s Spur Track is the original route that Strzelecki followed in 1840 to reach the summit.
+The overgrown Hannel’s Spur Track is Australia’s biggest vertical ascent of 1800m and is for experienced hikers only.

-The second part of the Main Range walk is essentially the Summit walk back to Charlotte Pass, making it a circuit.
+The second part of the Main Range Walk is essentially the Summit Walk back to Charlotte Pass, making it a circuit.

 1. Thredbo Chairlift